idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 The app has a diverse range of educational material including videos, assessments, activities, and games.
 These are designed to help kids learn different measurement concepts such as weight, capacity, or length.
 The DSB challenge focuses on predicting players’ assessment performance based on the information the app gathers on each game session.
 Every detailed interaction a player has with the app is recorded in the form of an event, including things like mediacontent display, touchscreen coordinates, and assessment answers.

 This data is highly fine-grained, as multiple events might be recorded in less than one second.
 With this data, the competition participants must predict the performance ofcertain assessments whose outcomes are unknown, given the history of a player up to that assessment.
 Based on the prediction, the goal is to __classify__ the player into one of four performance groups, which represent how many attempts takes a kid to successfully complete the assessment.
-The aim of the challenge is to help PBS KIDS discover important relationships between engagement with high-quality educational media and learning processes, by understanding what influences the most on the childrens’ performance and learning rate.
+The aim of the challenge is to help PBS KIDS discover important relationships between engagement with high-quality educational media and learning processes, by understanding what influences the most on childrens’ performance and learning rate.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/pbs-app.png" alt="">
   <figcaption>Figure 1.
 A look at PBS KIDS Measure Up! app.</figcaption>
 </figure>

 We tackle the problem using a feature extraction process focused on exploiting the time series nature of the data and the application of different Optimal Classification Tree ([Bertsimas & Dunn, 2019](#bertsimas2019)) models in order to both achieve a high predictive power and gain interpretable insights.
-Additionally, we provide two ideas of how this work could continue leveraging the potential of optimization-based approaches.
+Additionally, we provide two ideas of how this work could continue leveraging the potential of optimization-based machine learning methods.

 ## Data Overview

 The dataset provided by the competition is primarily composed of all the game analytics the PBS KIDS Measure UP! app gathers anonymously from its users.
-In this app, children navigate through a map and complete various levels, which may be activities, video clips, games, or assessments (each of them considered a different ``game_session``, and its nature expressed as ``type``).
+In this app, children navigate through a map and complete activities, video clips, games, or assessments (each of them considered a different ``game_session``, and its nature expressed as ``type``).

 Each assessment is designed to test a child’s comprehension of a certain set of measurement-related skills.
 There are five assessments: _Bird Measurer_, _Cart Balancer_, _Cauldron Filler_, _Chest Sorter_, and _Mushroom Sorter_.

 ### Data volume

 To help the reader understand the data, Figure 2 shows the tree-like structure of the dataset.
 Each application install is represented by an ``installation_id``, which can be considered to map to one single user.
 The training set provides the full history of gameplay data of 17,000 ``installation_ids``, while the test set has information for 1,000 players.
 Moreover, each ``installation_id`` has multiple ``game_sessions`` of different types (activities, games, assessments...).
-In total there are around 300,000 ``game_sessions`` in the training set and almost 30,000 in thetest set.
+In total there are around 300,000 ``game_sessions`` in the training set and almost 30,000 in the test set.

 Finally, each ``game_session`` is composed by several events that represent every possible interaction between the user and the app.
-These events are identified with a unique ID (``event_id``), and have associated data such as screen coordinates, timestamps, durations, etc, depending on the nature of the event.
+These events are identified with a unique ID (``event_id``), and have associated data such as screen coordinates, timestamps, durations, etc, depending on the event's nature.
 In total, there are around 11.3M events in the training set and 1.1M in the test set.
-We can conclude the dimensionality of the problem is high and the data is presented in the form of dependencies and __time series__.
+We can conclude that the dimensionality of the problem is high and the data is presented in the form of dependencies and __time series__.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/data_overview.png" alt="">